thomasvt/Box2DNet/README.md

 * Also clone this repo (Box2dNet)
 * Open `Box2dNet.sln` in Visual Studio and copy the freshly built dlls and pdbs from `box2d\build\bin\Debug` and `box2d\build\bin\Release` into the Box2dNet project and ensure their Copy to Output Directory is set to *copy if newer* in the properties (alt+enter)

+## 2 - Rebuilding Linux .so on Windows

+Personally, I use Docker Desktop to build the Linux artifacts on Windows.

+I use the `build-linux.cmd` for this.

+Know that I do this due to requests.
+But I'm not a Linux user, nor have I got much time to spend on this.
+I'm willing to build these artefacts for each new version I release though, but it will be untested.
+If you use it and want to suggest improvements, let me know.

 ## 2 - Regenerate the C# code

 The C# wrapper code can be regenerated with the companion codegen tool ```Box2dGen```, also in this repo.